 305 Years Ago, 360 Post Bellum (2425 by the old calendar):

 Next to a tranquil body of water, an eighty-foot cliff rose from a narrow, silty beach.
-A disk-shaped platform sped fifty-feet above the shoreline.
+A disk-shaped platform sped fifty feet above the shoreline.
 Two humans stood on the heliocruiser.
-The one in front, dressed in a silver, tight-fitting uniform, grasped a golden crossbar connected to the platform.
-The other stood behind him with her hands on a gray crossbar, her tattered dress flowing a short distance behind her.
+The one in front, dressed in a silver, skin-tight, bodysuit, grasped a golden crossbar connected to the platform.
+The other stood behind him with her hands on a gray crossbar, her tattered dress flapping behind her.

-The cruiser dipped toward the beach, swung left over the water, and turned sharply right before climbing toward the cliff top.
-When it seemed as though it would impact, it lurched up and over the rim.
+The cruiser dipped toward the beach, swung left over the water, and banked sharply right before climbing toward the cliff top.
+When impact seemed imminent, it lurched up and over the rim.

 They climbed higher, revealing woods beyond the village to the west.
-On the right, a single-story factory extended three hundred yards.
+On the right, a single-story textile mill extended three hundred yards.
 A perimeter fence stretched from either end and surrounded the village like a snake encircling its prey.
-More woods spread north of the factory.
+More woods spread north of the mill.

-Slowing, the cruiser descended toward a tall mansion set in the center of a courtyard surrounded by nine, spiral towers equal in height to it.
-When the cruiser landed, several gray-helmeted militiamen in yellow, skin-tight suits, rushed toward it with batons at the ready.
+Slowing, the cruiser descended toward the mansion’s courtyard.
+Six spiral towers stood at regular intervals guarding its perimeter.
+When the cruiser landed, three gray-helmeted militiamen in yellow, skin-tight bodysuits rushed toward it with batons at the ready.

 After speaking with the pilot, two of them grasped the woman’s arms and escorted her toward the mansion.
 She broke free and bolted.
-One militiaman sprinted after her and jabbed his baton onto her back.
+One militiaman sprinted after her and jabbed his prodding wand against her back.
 A flash of sizzling light enveloped her, and she fell to the ground.

 2 – HOME TO ROOST

-Holding a turkey leg in one hand, a man in a yellow suit sat behind a large, semi-circular desk.
-Pans and bowls, brimming with succulent foods, stretched around him on a royal-blue tablecloth.
-In the wall to his right, a seam formed and expanded into a rectangular opening.
-Two militiamen marched in pulling a twenty-year-old woman in a tattered dress.
+A well-dressed man sat behind a semicircular desk.
+One hand gripped a turkey leg while the other hovered over pans and bowls brimming with succulent foods.
+In the wall, twenty feet to his left, a vertical seam formed and expanded into a rectangular opening.
+Two militiamen marched through it, pulling a young woman in a tattered dress.
 She struggled to keep up, her tousled hair splaying in every direction.
-They yanked her by the arms toward the desk and forced her to stand facing it.
+They yanked her toward the desk and forced her to stand opposite the yellow-suited man.